AlexandrosFerles/DD2424_Deep_Learning_in_Data_Science/README.md

 Assignment 3: k-layer network for MultiClass classification with batch normalization in the CIFAR-10 dataset, through gradient descent Cross-Entropy Loss optimization.

-Assignment 4: Vanilla Recurrent Neural Network, re-producing text segments based on the first chapter of 'Harry Potter and the Goblet of Fire' book and Donald Trump's tweets/
+Assignment 4: Vanilla Recurrent Neural Network, re-producing text segments based on the first chapter of 'Harry Potter and the Goblet of Fire' book and Donald Trump's tweets.